Orgasmo: Release

 Orgasmo premiered in Italy on 7 February 1969.
 The Italian version of Orgasmo has a different ending than the American version.
-In the United States, Orgasmo opened under the Paranoia title in New York City on 22 August the same year.
+In the United States, Orgasmo opened under the Paranoia title on 13 August the same year.
 The film was among the first to receive an X rating in the United States under the newly-established Motion Picture Association film rating system, and its X rating was sensationalized in advertising materials.

 The film's title has led to confusion due to its re-titling in the United States as Paranoia.
 Umberto Lenzi's next film (which also starred Carroll Baker) was released as Paranoia in Italy in 1970, but was retitled A Quiet Place to Kill for its American release.

 Like other early giallo films, Orgasmo was not popular among Italian film audiences upon its initial theatrical release, as the genre never gained popularity in its home country until the release of Dario Argento's The Bird with the Crystal Plumage (1970) and The Cat o' Nine Tails (1971), but it was a major hit outside of Italy.
 Orgasmo was released in France as Une folle envie d'aimer (lit.
 A mad desire to love).

+Baker commented in 1971 on the success of her Italian films:

+My pictures in Italy have grossed so much money that I don't have to search the rest of the world for work.
+They build movies around me and the percentages are sensational...
+Orgasmo, which was called Paranoia in America, grossed $8 million there alone!